-"Violent acts are increasing, but it's of emergencies that can be problemers are growing, planners must be pre-still more likely you'll have an attendee trip over an untaped cable than you will have a guy walk in with a gun," he says.
+"Violent acts are increasing, but it's still more likely you'll have an attendee trip over an untaped cable than you will have a guy walk in with a gun," he says.
 "The most commonly overlooked safety aspect is knowing when to call 9-1-1 and knowing where help is needed."